nickmontfort/curveship-js/doc/tutorial.md

 * things
 * events.

 Each propertyName that follows the objectName is a unique variable that identifies a particular place.
+See the [reference](reference.html) for more information on the existents.

 #### Edit the PLACES first
 Each unique place object begins with the `place` objectname.
 There are two places in this story, a red carpet and a press room.